banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 }
 ```

-This memory management approach provides:
+This comprehensive memory management approach has been selected as the optimal strategy for the web worker implementation.
+It provides:
 - **Lifecycle Management**: Proper initialization and cleanup following object lifecycle
 - **Event Listener Cleanup**: Removal of event listeners to prevent memory leaks
 - **Resource Efficiency**: Suspension of worker during tab inactivity